fuyans/fsetoolsGUI-doc/source/pra/prapy-proc/index.rst

 .. py:data:: solver_temperature_goal
     :type: float

     [:math:`K`] The temperature to be solved for.
-This is critical temperature of the beam structural element, i.e. 550 or 620 °C.
+This is the critical temperature of the beam structural element, i.e. 550 or 620 °C.

 .. py:data:: solver_max_iter